fabric8-launcher/launcher-booster-catalog/README.md

-description | (Optional) A longer description for the Booster ignore | (Optional) Set this to "true" to have the Booster be ignored by the Launcher source/git/url | The Git repository location URL source/git/ref | The Git reference (tag/branch/SHA1) environment | (Optional) The configuration for this booster in a specific environment to be overriden from the default configuration metadata | (Optional) A free section where booster authors can put their own information which will be passed on to REST endpoints and the UI
+description | (Optional) A longer description for the Booster ignore | (Optional) Set this to "true" to have the Booster be ignored by the Launcher source/git/url | The Git repository location URL source/git/ref | The Git reference (tag or branch only) environment | (Optional) The configuration for this booster in a specific environment to be overriden from the default configuration metadata | (Optional) A free section where booster authors can put their own information which will be passed on to REST endpoints and the UI